reactive-graph/reactive-graph/book/src/Development_Supported_Platforms.md

 # Development / Supported Platforms

-The inexor reactive graph flow is completely platform-agnostic, which allows it to run on various operating systems.
+**Reactive Graph** is completely platform-agnostic, which allows it to run on various operating systems.

 ### Microsoft Windows